Adventure awaits - before they go, consider cholera protection

 Efficacy in adults

-Study Design: VAXCHORA was studied in a randomized, double-blind, saline placebo–controlled V. cholerae challenge study conducted in US subjects 18 through 45 years of age with no prior history of cholera infection or travel to a cholera-endemic area in the previous 5 years.
-The primary endpoint was the prevention of moderate (≥3.0 L) to severe (≥5.0 L) diarrhea.3,a-d
+Study Design: VAXCHORA was studied in a randomized, double-blind, saline placebo–controlled V. cholerae challenge study conducted in U.S. subjects 18 through 45 years of age (N=197) with no prior history of cholera infection or travel to a cholera-endemic area in the previous 5 years were randomized according to a 1:1 ratio to receive 1 dose of VAXCHORA or placebo.
+The co-primary objectives were to demonstrate the efficacy of a single dose of VAXCHORA in the prevention of moderate to severe diarrhea following challenge at 10 days and 3 months post-vaccination.1,3,a,b

-VAXCHORA demonstrated vaccine efficacy in the prevention of moderate to severe diarrhea following challenge with V. cholerae O1 El Tor Inaba at 10 days and 3 months post-vaccination.
+VAXCHORA demonstrated vaccine efficacy against the occurrence of moderate to severe diarrhea following challenge with V. cholerae O1 El Tor Inaba at 10 days and 3 months post-vaccination.

-VAXCHORA recipients were divided into 2 cohorts, one challenged
+VAXCHORA recipients were divided into 2 cohorts, 1 challenged

 at 10 days and the other at 3 months post-vaccination.